ydntkwia/configureCss/README.md

 # ConfigureCSS

-No more editing css for a long time <br>
+No more editing css for a long time. <br>
 This is very suitable for use as a complement to the CSS framework that you are using.

 > ConfigureCSS is not a responsive framework css like `bootstrap` and etc. This is only complement css